digitalfitnessgroup/digitalfitnessgroup.github.io/index.md

 layout: default
 ---

-# Welcome!
+# Hi there!

 We are a fit-tech company based in Amsterdam, working on next-generation ideas and software for the health and fitness market.

 We believe a healthy lifestyle should be accessible and achievable by all.

-Our solutions put the user first, and are based on the latest insights and trends in health _and_ technology.
+Our solutions put the User first, and are based on the latest insights and trends in health _and_ technology.

 ---